 are an option for people with large numbers of sheep.
 A sharp

-Securely hold the leg of the sheep.
+To trim the feet, securely hold the leg of the sheep.
 Inspect the hoof and remove

 any mud, manure, or small stones between the walls of the hoof.